 But if you run regularly, your odds for evading the disease look a whole lot better.
 At least that’s the findings of recent research.

 Data released by the Aerobics Institute of Dallas shows that exercise has great protective benefits.
 The Institute did a study of 12,000 men over 18 years and the fittest fit men had the lowest risk of prostate cancer.
-The least fit had the highest risk.
+The least fit had the highest risk, unfortunately prostate cancer is in most of the cases terminal and treatments aren’t cheap, most of the people exchange their Life Insurance policies for cash with viatical settlement deals in order to pay for treatments or enjoy their last days.

 The men who ran about 10 miles a week or more had roughly half the risk of those who did no exercise at all.
 A total of 44 cases of prostate cancer were reported, but only five occurred in men who ran more than 30 miles per week.